EnergyArchmage/EplusGridDev/design/FY2016/Electrical Storage Improvements.md

 #### Field: Storage Converter Name
  This field is the name of an ElectricLoadCenter:Storage:Converter object defined elsewhere in the input file that describes the performance of converting convert AC to DC when charging DC storage from grid supply.
 This field is required when using DC storage (buss type DirectCurrentWithInverterDCStorage) with grid supplied charging power (Storage Charge Operation Scheme is set to ScheduledGridSupply or OnSiteGeneratorSurplusPlusScheduledGridSupply.)
 Although some inverter devices are bidirectional a separate converter object is needed to describe AC to DC performance.

-#### Field: Storage Discharge Operation Scheme
+#### Field: Storage Operation Scheme
-This field is used to determine how storage discharge is controlled.
+This field is used to determine how storage charge and discharge is controlled.
 There are five choices:  FacilityDemandLimit, TrackFacilityElectricDemand, TrackSchedule, TrackMeter, and ScheduledGridExport.

 - DemandLimit indicates that storage discharge control will limit facility power demand drawn from the utility service while accounting for any on-site generation.
 The rate of discharge will depend on the current level of power consumed by the building and its systems, the power generated any on-site generation, and conversion losses as well as demand limit and schedule in the next two fields.
 This is intended to help control demand (kW) charges in the electric service tariff.
 - TrackElectric indicates that storage discharge control will follow the facility power demand while accounting for any on-site generation.
 This was the intended behavior prior to version 8.5 and is therefore the default.